SMAC-Group/swag/README.md

 `swag` package
 ==============

-**swag** is a package that trains a meta-learning procedure that combines screening and wrapper methods to find a set of extremely low-dimensional attribute combinations.
+**swag** is a package that trains a meta-learning procedure which combines screening and wrapper methods to find a set of extremely low-dimensional attribute combinations.

 Installing the package with GitHub
 ----------------------------------